Shubhamnegi/alb-logs-parser/README.md

  - Create new lambda function with privilages to read S3 bucket
  - Use Trigger to get notified whenever a new s3 log file is written bucke
  - Update Env for influx host and credentials

+## SQS Support
+- Add trigger from s3 to sqs
+- Consumer listen queue
+- Push to destination based on requirement

 ## Grafan Dashboard